How to Test Prophecy

 The First Epistle of John says, "Beloved, do not believe every [human, angelic, or demonic] spirit, but TEST the spirits, whether they are of God; because many false prophets have gone out into the world" (1 John 4:1, emphasis added).

 The Greek word δοκιμάζω (dokimazō) translated as "test" means by strong implication to discern.
 So, how can we "TEST (discern) the spirits"?
-The Holy Spirit has wisely given us the gift of discerning of spirits, so we can discern with assurance whether the human spirit prophesying is inspired by God or under the influence of a demonic spirit.
+The Holy Spirit has wisely given us the gift of discerning of spirits, so we can discern with assurance whether the human spirit prophesying is inspired by the Spirit of God or under the influence of a demonic spirit.

 For example, Luke the Evangelist recounts, "Now it happened, as we went to prayer, that a certain slave girl possessed with a spirit of divination met us, who brought her masters much profit by fortune-telling.
 This girl followed Paul and us, and cried out, saying, 'These men are the servants of the Most High God, who proclaim to us the way of salvation.'
 And this she did for many days.
 But Paul, greatly annoyed, turned and said to the spirit, 'I command you in the name of Jesus Christ to come out of her.'
 And he came out that very hour" (Acts 16:16-18).